KSP-RO/RSSVE/README.md

   * Saturn texture (used for exporting some basic cloud textures) by **Runar Thorvaldsen**, **Dr. Fridger Schremmp** and **Grant Hutchinson** (redistributed by **[The Celestia Motherlode][RSSVE:TCM-link]**)
   * Saturn ring texture by **[CICLOPS][RSSVE:CICLOPS-link]** (Cassini Imaging Central Laboratory For Operations - image preparation by **Daren Wilson** and **Carolyn Porco**)
   * Uranus and Neptune textures (used for exporting some basic cloud textures) by **[JHT's Planetary Pixel Emporium][RSSVE:PPE-link]**
+  * Cloud textures and configs for gas giants from EVO: https://github.com/Its-Just-Luci/EVO

 ### Programming: